Moving from Santa Ana to Riverside, CA

 | Unemployment rate | 7.0% | 7.1% |

-- Sales taxes match in Riverside and Santa Ana, so your day-to-day spending on taxable goods shouldn’t be affected by the move.
+- Sales taxes match in Riverside and Santa Ana.
+Taxable spending stays level through the move.

-If you’re used to living on $3,000 a month in Santa Ana, you’d need roughly $1,230 to maintain the same lifestyle in Riverside.
+If you live on $3,000 a month in Santa Ana, you'd need roughly $1,230 to maintain the same lifestyle in Riverside.

 How life is different in Santa Ana vs. Riverside

-Before you move, see how life stacks up in Riverside compared to Santa Ana.
-You should compare everything from weather and cost of living to politics, safety, and population.
-This side-by-side breakdown will help you figure out which city matches your lifestyle and priorities.
+Life in Riverside compared to Santa Ana differs across weather, cost of living, politics, safety, and population.
+The side-by-side breakdown below helps you figure out which city matches your lifestyle and priorities.

 | Santa Ana | Riverside | |